iamrahulmahato/master-web-development/projects/Sticky-Note/README.md

    ```

 2.Open the Project in VS Code:
 - Launch Visual Studio Code.
-    - Click on `File` > `Open Folder...` and select the cloned project directory.
+- Click on 'File' > 'Open Folder...' and select the cloned project directory.
 3.Open index.html:

 - In the Explorer pane, find and open the index.html file.